whaberek/menu/README.md

 The object of this test is to create an animated menu

+## TODO

+* Write test for whole functionality and components using 'react-testing-library'
+* Add and configure eslint
+* Add prettier and husky

 ## Getting Started

 Clone this repository in your local machine.